Ruby Beetroot & Thyme Sourdough

 SERVES12-14 Full Slices, One Large Loaf

-TOTAL8 Hours, 45 Minutes
+TOTAL TIME8 Hours, 45 Minutes

 INGREDIENTS:

-• 45 grams freeze dried beetroot powder
+• 25g freeze-dried beetroot powder

-• 400 grams bread flour
+• 400g bread flour

-• 355 grams water
+• 355g water

 • 2 teaspoons salt

-• Handful thyme stalks, leaves removed
+• Handful of thyme sprigs, leaves removed

 METHOD:

 1. When your sourdough starter is ripe and bubbly, measure out 100 grams.
 Place starter in a large bowl with water, beet powder and mix with a dough whisk until well mixed.
-The liquid should be evenly coloured and a deep red (add slightly more beet powder if you want to adjust color).
+The liquid should be evenly colored and a deep red (add slightly more beet powder if you want to adjust the color).

 3. Begin the stretch and folds: with the dough still in the bowl, pick up one edge of the dough with two hands, lift it up and stretch it over the dough, pressing it down on the opposite side.
-Turn the bowl 90 and repeat, continuing until you have done it 4 times.
+Turn the bowl 90 degrees and repeat, continuing until you have done it 4 times.
 The final stretch will feel tighter than the others.
 Cover and leave another 45-1 hour.
 Repeat, doing stretch and folds 4 times over 3-4 hours.
-After this leave the bowl at room temperature, covered, until the dough is puffy and at least doubled in size.
+After this, leave the bowl at room temperature, covered, until the dough is puffy and at least doubled in size.

-8. Remove to a cooling rack and let cool at least an hour before slicing into pieces and eating with butter and honey.
+10. Remove to a cooling rack and let cool at least an hour before slicing into pieces and eating with butter and honey.

 NOTES: